slorber/react-nested-loader/README.md

 Currently the lib only support injecting a single `loading` prop.
 As a component may receive multiple callbacks, we could inject multiple loading props.
 Please open issues with your specific usecase if needed.

+## Advices

+- Wrap generic app button with `ReactNestedLoader` and manage the `loading` prop inside it to show some alternative content like a spinner
+- When button component change from `loading=false` to `loading=true`, make sure the component dimension is not affected for better UX
+- A nice UX is to make the text disappear and make the spinner appear, as it does not mess-up with button dimensions (make sure to use a small-enough spinner)
+- If needed, pass spinner size in button props